-The aim of the Open Calls new pilots, and extensions, is to propose novel value chains and innovative product development that are aligned with waste hierarchy pyramid to reduce waste and its negative environmental impact, particularly on climate change.
+The aim is to propose novel value chains and innovative product development that are aligned with waste hierarchy pyramid to reduce waste and its negative environmental impact, particularly on climate change.
 The waste hierarchy prioritizes waste management options, which from bottom to top move from more linear to more circular practices and thus expected LCA indicators improvements.
 Also moving in the opposite direction, there is trend to keep the product and extend its life at the end, or moving down to smaller pieces of products till the recovery of its raw materials.
 By promoting a circular model, where products are increasingly reused or repurposed, the need for new production is reduced, cutting down on resource consumption.